vicwinsj/Semester-Project-2/README.md

-# Semester Project 2: Auction Website
+# Semester Project 2: HammerPrice

 Welcome to my **Semester Project 2**, a project submission during my second year at Front-end Development studies!
-This project is a front-end auction website where users can create listings, bid on items, and view listings created by others.
+This project is a front-end auction website called HammerPrice where users can create listings, bid on items and view listings created by others.
 The application is built using **Vite**, **TailwindCSS**, and JavaScript.

 ---